Rick Mount: After retirement

-Today, Mount still lives in his hometown of Lebanon, Indiana, with his wife, Donna.
-His son, Rich, played on the Purdue basketball team for two seasons (1989–1991) before transferring to VCU.
+Today, Mount lives in his hometown of Lebanon, Indiana, with his wife, Donna.
+His son, Rich, played on the Purdue basketball team for two seasons (1989–1991) before transferring to Virginia Commonwealth (VCU).
 Rich, who also played at Lebanon, left high school with the ninth most points in Indiana high school history.
 He currently works as a police officer in Lebanon.

-Mount currently runs "shoot camps" for high school players throughout the Midwest, where each player will take 2,500 supervised shots.
+Currently, Mount runs "shoot camps" for high school players throughout the Midwest, where each player will take 2,500 supervised shots.
 The instructional school is based solely on shooting and there is no scrimmaging involved.

-An avid quail hunter in his spare time, he opened Rick Mount's Sports Shop, a hunting and fishing shop.
+An avid quail hunter, he opened Rick Mount's Sports Shop, a hunting and fishing shop.
 Purdue is among Mount's customers for the "Shoot-A-Way" retrieval system, a device which returns a basketball down a track to a player after a shot.
-Rick left college 10 credits shy of his degree requirements; that decision later affected his opportunity to be a head coach at an Indiana high school.
+Rick left college 10 credits shy of his degree; that decision later affected his opportunity to be a head coach at an Indiana high school.

 In 1992, Mount and his father were both inducted into the Indiana Basketball Hall of Fame, located in New Castle, Indiana.
 In 2014, his son, Rich, was named to the Indiana Basketball Hall of Fame's Silver Anniversary Team.

-In 2016, Mount gave an interview to the Indianapolis Star where he discussed his career and the public perception of him.
+In 2016, Mount gave an interview to the Indianapolis Star where he discussed his career and his public perception.